tildetown/tildemush-docs/README.md

 # Getting started

-This section consists of the following topics:
+This section consists of the following subsections:

 - [Conventions used in this manual](#conventions-used-in-this-manual)
 - [Requirements](#requirements)